jonjack/playground/docs/actions.md

 ## Actions are functions

-Actions are simply functions that take a `Request` as input and return a `Result` ie. they are of type `Request => Result`
+Actions are functions of type `Request => Result`

+that take a `Request` as input and return a `Result` ie. they are of type

-The Play framework takes care of passing a HTTP `Request` object in, and you just need to take care of the implementing whatever logic is needed to build the `Result` that Play then takes care of returning back to the calling client.
+The Play framework takes care of routing a request to passing a HTTP `Request` object in, and you just need to take care of the implementing whatever logic is needed to build the `Result` that Play then takes care of returning back to the calling client.

 ## How Actions are invoked